Skip to main content

 Executive Director

 David founded Capital Rights Lab after more than a decade in law and politics in DC — as a policy advisor in the Obama White House, campaign counsel on the Biden and Harris presidential campaigns, and as a litigator at Cleary Gottlieb Steen & Hamilton LLP.
-He started Capital Rights Lab to develop and test new constitutional strategies for expanding democratic rights in the District.
 He holds a J.D. from Georgetown Law and a B.A. from the University of Michigan.